-Top 5 Best Banks For Checking Account Of 2022
+Our Top 5 Picks For The Best Banks For Checking Account On The Market:

-- Chime: Best Bank For Checking Account, Runner Up
+- Chime: Prime Choice Of Bank For Checking Account

-- Consumers Credit Union: Best Monthly Maintenance Fee
+- Consumers Credit Union: Most Recommended Monthly Maintenance Fee

 Personal Capital is a combination wealth management organization that combines traditional and digital asset management.
 They provide a free personal finance and capital management application for desktop and mobile devices.